Urinary Incontinence in Women

 Depending on your individual experience and medical history, your doctor might also want to explore:

-• Medications, which can treat an overactive bladder or medication to relax the bladder
+• Medication that can treat an overactive bladder or relax the bladder

 • Medical devices, like urethral inserts or pessaries